When you retire

-Three months prior to the month you turn 65 years you will recieve a information letter including a form from us telling you that we will soon start to pay your pension.
-You only have to fill in the form if you want to postpone- or change the period of payments.
-If you do not fill in the form we will start paying your pension automatically from the month you turn 65 years.
+Three months prior to the month you turn 65 years you will recieve a information letter from us telling you that we will soon start to pay your pension.
+We will start paying your pension automatically from the month you turn 65 years.
+If you want to postpone or change the period of payments you have to fill in a form (Ta ut pension efter 65 år eller ändra period för utbetalningen) or log in to Mina sidor.

-Our pensions are paid through the bank chosen by SPV, which is Swedbank.
+Our pensions are paid through Swedbank.
 Therefore you need to register your account details with them.
-Payments by check is no longer possible.
+Payments by check is not possible.

 Depending on if you have a Swedish account or a foreign account there are different ways how you can register:

 If you have a foreign account, you can only register your account by filling out a form and returning it in original to Swedbank.

 NOTE You can only receive your pension to an account where you are the account holder or joint account holder.